NogeekIT/cracking-appsec-interview/Questions.md

 	- Whats App
 ## Authentication and Authorization

 1. Explain identification and how it's different from authentication.

 2. What are the various authentication methods you have worked with?
+3. Explain token based authentication vs session/cookie based authentication?

-3. Do you think one authentication method, like single sign-on, two-factor authentication, or multifactor authentication, is more effective than another?
+4. Do you think one authentication method, like single sign-on, two-factor authentication, or multifactor authentication, is more effective than another?

 3. Explain authorization.
 A developer needs help with a new authorization module or scheme—what would you suggest?
 	- JWT's